 In an attempt to reduce my need to hand water & weed, I decided to try weed barrier cloth for the first time.
 This plan worked beautifully for about the first month.
 After that, the cloths began to break down.
 Some areas broke down more quickly than others, while some actually did the job all the way until the end although they ended up very brittle.
 None of the cloths blocked 100% of the light, so weeds did manage to grow, but not like they would have if the soil was left uncovered.
 They didn't help with moisture retention as much as I'd hoped, but they did work well enough that I only had to water well & daily the initial first two weeks after transplanting.
 The types of weed barrier cloth I experimented with were all locally purchased.
 One was a black plastic type from Walmart (apologies, I do not remember the brand), the other two were more of a black type of fabric.
 They were from Lowe's.
 One of the Lowe's brand cloths was much larger.
 I used it to cover the compost pile over the summer & to cover a section where I had zucchini planted.
 It let in an incredible amount of light considering I doubled it up.
 The more narrow fabric cloth (Sta-Green Premium Landscape Fabric) did a better job but broke down the most quickly out of all three types.
-I'm currently experimenting with a different brand that I ordered off of amazon for garlic.
+I'm currently experimenting with a different brand that I ordered for garlic.
 It is a 12 year fabric by Dewitt.
 So far it is holding up.

 The immature plants tend to host a generous amount of aphids with their happy ant farmers keeping them well cared for.
 To deal with the aphids, I use natural & organic neem oil.
 I rub the thick oil on the plants spindly stems & on the leaves, crushing aphids in the process.
 When I'm done I stink like neem, but it's worth it as it helps to keep the ants off the plants (bugs hate neem) & thereby the ants aren't farming the aphids for their sweet nectar.
 Once the plants are established I do not concern myself further with aphids.
 The plants do get them, but it isn't anything that has ever caused a problem with any of my cotton harvests so far.